knowledge-club/javascript/content/en/var.md

 var player_javasacript
 ```

-Although symbols are allowed in variable names (_, $, @, entre outros), there are patterns of both Javascript,
+Although symbols are allowed in variable names (_, $, @, etc), there are patterns of both Javascript,
 as tools that you probably will use.
 But in general, the patterns most important in Javascript is:

 - name of variables in lower case